f4exb/sdrangel/Readme.md

 Using this scheme the remote operation is more robust in case conditions are not optimal.
 While SDRdaemon without FEC will work fine on copper or fiber lines the FEC version is recommended for WiFi links where even in good conditions some UDP packets might get lost.

-This plugin will be built only if the [CM256cc library](https://github.com/f4exb/cm256cc) is installed in your system.
-You will then have to specify the include and library paths on the cmake command line.
+This plugin will be built only if the libnanomsg and the [CM256cc library](https://github.com/f4exb/cm256cc) are installed in your system. libnanomsg is available as a dev package in most distributions For CM256cc if you install it in a non standard directory you will then have to specify the include and library paths on the cmake command line.
 Say if you install cm256cc in `/opt/install/cm256cc` you will have to add `-DCM256CC_INCLUDE_DIR=/opt/install/cm256cc/include/cm256cc -DCM256CC_LIBRARIES=/opt/install/cm256cc/lib/libcm256cc.so` to the cmake commands.

 Note that this plugin does not require any of the hardware support libraries nor the libusb library.
-It is alwasys available in the list of devices as `SDRdaemonFEC[0]` even if no physical device is connected.
+It is always available in the list of devices as `SDRdaemonFEC[0]` even if no physical device is connected.

 <h1>Channel plugins with special conditions</h1>